microsoft/language-server-protocol/_specifications/specification-3-17.md

 > *Since version 3.17.0*

 The type hierarchy request is sent from the client to the server to return a type hierarchy for the language element of given text document positions.
+Will return `null` if the server couldn't infer a valid type from the position.
 The type hierarchy requests are executed in two steps:

   1. first a type hierarchy item is prepared for the given text document position
-  1. the client request the server to resolve the given item with its supertypes or/and subtypes
+  1. the client request the server to resolve the given item with its supertypes or subtypes

+In the first step, the `textDocument/prepareTypeHierarchy` request could have a unique, constant and optional `transactionId`.
+The following `typeHierarchy/supertypes` and `typeHierarchy/subtypes` requests in the second step could have the same `transactionId` in their params, which could be used to help indicate some cached data in the server.

 _Client Capability_: